Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: -precision UDG Generator

 \section{$\lambda$-precision UDG Generator}

-The algorithms we propose in this paper to distribute security means to favour a neighbourhood-watch inspired security framework for large-scale static homogeneous WSNs are NP hard.
-Therefore, it is necessary to validate the computability of the algorithms on a large number of realistic WSN models.
-Furthermore, we cannot pinpoint the exact influence of graph properties on the computation time of our partitioning algorithms.
-Hence, there is the need for a large variety and number of WSN graph models with different properties as for example node numbers and average node degrees.
-In general, we know that the number of applications for WSNs \cite{el2022wireless}, wireless ad hoc networks \cite{raza2016mobile} and wireless actuator networks \cite{raza2019industrial} increases today.
-As the demands grow, so do the network sizes.
-This also attracts the attention of potential attackers \cite{pawar2017literature}.
-As a consequence, more complex security \cite{kumar2020analysis} and communication protocols \cite{ketshabetswe2019communication} are necessary.
+The algorithms we propose to distribute security means in favour of the neighbourhood watch inspired security framework for large-scale static homogeneous WSNs are NP hard.
+It is necessary to validate the computability of the algorithms on a large number of realistic WSN models.
+Since, we cannot pinpoint the exact influence of graph properties on the computation time of our partitioning algorithms, we examine it empirically.
+Computations on a large set of models enable us to study the relation between different graph properties and the computation time.
+To do so, we need a generator supplying it with a large variety and number of WSN graph models with desired properties.

+With the growing demand and sizes of WSNs \cite{el2022wireless}, the attention of potential attackers \cite{pawar2017literature} increases as well.
+As consequence, more complex security \cite{kumar2020analysis} and communication protocols \cite{ketshabetswe2019communication} are developed.
 The application of those protocols leads to an increasing power consumption which affects the available computational and energy resources for the actual tasks of nodes.
 Since nodes and their distribution are expensive and their failure can lead to the failure of the network, network operators are interested in maximising the potential lifetime of nodes and the networks.
 An attempt to deal with the higher demand in power are smart sleep scheduling schemes \cite{kovasznai2018investigations} and hop-by-hop communication strategies \cite{basaran2010hop}.
-Additionally, there are many algorithms whose complexity either exceeds the deterministic polynomial time bound or is bound by higher polynomial degrees \cite{ding2008adaptive,saha2014distributed}, even so they perform great for certain ranges of input sizes.
-For researchers to decide whether those algorithms can be solved analytically or bring the need of an approximation, it is necessary to run empirical tests on a large number of considered network models, representing the network as good as possible.
+Additionally, there are many algorithms whose complexities exceed the deterministic polynomial time bound or are bound to higher polynomial degrees \cite{ding2008adaptive,saha2014distributed}.
+For researchers to decide whether those algorithms can be solved analytically or bring the need of an approximation, empirical evaluations on WSN graph models with desired properties are necessary.
 To generate these models, we introduce a graph generator that creates $\lambda$-precision UDGs by distributing nodes randomly and uniformly in a unit square.